 Master of Science in Biomedical Informatics

-The Master of Science in Biomedical Informatics (BMI) degree is designed to develop the next generation of Biomedical informatics specialists who are uniquely positioned to advance research and practice in contemporary information and knowledge management that impact Biomedical, clinical and translational research, healthcare services, healthcare practice, public health care, and healthcare delivery in general.
+The Master of Science in Biomedical Informatics (BMI) degree is designed to develop the next generation of Biomedical informatics specialists who are uniquely positioned to advance research and practice in contemporary information and knowledge management that impact Biomedical, clinical and translational research, health care services, health care practice, public health care, and health care delivery in general.

 The program is geared towards motivated traditional students, technology specialists or health care clinicians with the appropriate educational background that are ready to expand their knowledge of contemporary biomedical informatics issues and become biomedical informaticians in academic, clinical, or organizational settings.

 The Master of Science in Biomedical Informatics (BMI) program is a joint program offered at UNO and UNMC.

 Student Learning Outcomes for Biomedical Informatics Graduate Program

 SLO 1: Evaluate and analyze life science related data to contribute new knowledge to major field of study (Bioinformatics or Health Informatics)

 SLO 2: Apply knowledge of computational biology and health informatics to solve problems and investigate research questions